Groundwater Monitoring Program

 Current Groundwater Monitoring Networks

-Groundwater Level Monitoring Network – Fall 2022
+Groundwater Level Monitoring Network – Spring 2025

-Groundwater Quality Monitoring Network – Fall 2022
+Groundwater Quality Monitoring Network – Spring 2025

-Semi-Annual Monitoring Events
+Semi-Annual Monitoring Reports

 The Watermaster currently conducts groundwater-level and groundwater-quality monitoring events in the Spring and Fall of each water year.
 The data collected from the monitoring event are compiled into a Semi-Annual Monitoring Report, which is presented to the Watermaster Board.
 Semi-Annual Monitoring Reports include: